This vegan lentil curry with green mango is the kind of dish that makes Indian cuisine shine.

 Storage and reheating

-When reheating, add a touch of salt or red chili to reawaken the flavors.
-You can also add extra cilantro.
+When reheating, a touch of salt or extra red chili can bring it back to life.

-Recipe for Curried Lentils With Green Mango (Instant Pot)
+Recipe for Vegan Lentil Curry with Green Mango (Instant Pot)

 Ingredients